Authority in Islam: The Dialectics of Fragmentation and Plurality

 Some guiding questions for our inquiries include: Has there been a growing localization of Muslim authority despite (or because of) ongoing efforts to centralize Muslim religious authority?
 What are the internal dynamics of the Muslim experiences in this region vis-à-vis religious authority?
 Is there – particularly in an era where “globalization” seems to set the frame of inquiry, where transportation to and communication with different parts of the world is so much easier, where the online/virtual component of our daily lives is so commanding – a reaction against centralized, supposedly legitimate authorities?
 Is the localization of authority initiated or dictated from above?
 Or has this always been the case and the localized dimension of Muslim authority is, simply, an ever-present, complementary dimension to the more ‘universal’ Muslim experience?
 What is the role of the Salafist challenges to the madhhabs and taqlid in producing the “free-for-all” manifesting itself now on various fronts?

 We recognize that speaking of authority’s “fragmentation” or “diffusion” or “decentralization” raises different sets of problems in each case, and signals different sets of assumptions.
 We also recognize that speaking of any of them, however, suggests that authority was, once upon a time, whole, concentrated, and centralized.
 We argue that only by historicizing debates about religious authority and by distinguishing the reality of decentralized and multivalent authority prevailing through Muslim existence will we be able to understand the appearance of fragmentation against the backdrop of “globalization.”
 In other words, there are multiple kinds of decentralization; some were the rule through much of Muslim history, while another appears ironically significant because of contemporary expectations about the direction of “global change,” which in some circles means toward homogenization (or, foreign homogeneity, in some strands of thought), while precisely the opposite, perhaps, is happening.
 The time frame for our inquiry is from the mid-eighteenth century to the present.Notes We are, of course, conscious that “authority” should not be conceptualized solely in terms of power relations and should be understood also “in contradistinction to both coercion by force and persuasion through arguments” (see Hannah Arendt, “What is Authority?” in Between Past and Future, New York: Penguin, 1968).
-To understand more fully what we mean by ‘authority’ in Islam, consult Devin DeWeese, “Authority,” in Key Terms for the Study of Islam, edited by Jamal J. Elias (Oxford: Oneworld, 2010), 26-52.
+To understand more fully what we mean by ‘authority’ in Islam, consult Devin DeWeese, “Authority,” in Key Themes for the Study of Islam, edited by Jamal J. Elias (Oxford: Oneworld, 2010), 26-52.
+For an excellent survey of religious Authority in Islam see Asma Afsaruddin’s entry in the Encyclopaedia of Islam, 3rd edition (eds., K. Fleet, G. Krämer, D. Matringe, J. Nawas, and E. Rowson): "Authority, religious" (subscription to Brill Online required).
 See also in this regard, Michael Slackman's June 11, 2007, article in the New York Times: "A fatwa free-for-all in the Islamic world."
 See recent interviews and sermons by Mehmet Görmez, head of Turkey’s Presidency of Religious Affairs (Diyanet İşleri Başkanlığı); Ahmed el-Tayeb, Grand Imam of al-Azhar in Cairo; Muhammad Taqi Usmani, mufti and shikhul Islam of Pakistan and Chairman of the International Shariah Standard Council in Bahrain; Kyai al-Hajj Ali Musthafa Ya'qub, grand imam of the Istiqal mosque in Jakarta; Syed Ahmed Bukhari, Shahi Imam of the Jama Masjid in Delhi, etc. Meetings along the Amman model continue until today, for example, in the gatherings of the Islamic Fiqh Academy (IFA), boasting a membership from 40 countries, from Brunei to Burkina Faso.
 Also the title of an influential 2010 book by the noted Egyptian theologian Yusuf al-Qaradawi.
 See for example, Francis Robinson, “Crisis of Authority: Crisis of Islam?,” Journal of the Royal Asiatic Society, Series 3, 19/3 (2009): 339-54.